 “How old is she?”
 Henry asked.
 The pet shop lighting, dirt, and bruises had made Rose’s age hard to tell.

 “Eighteen,” the Shopkeeper responded.
 Henry’s eyebrows rose.
-She was young to be abused this much.

 “Has she been drunk from yet?”
 Henry asked looking at her neck, trying to find any bite marks.